 Prepare yourself for a career in early childhood or primary/intermediate education, and learn from staff who are passionate about teaching.

 Teachers play an essential role in motivating, inspiring and educating the people who will go on to shape the future of our society.
-AUT's education programmes include 22 weeks of teaching placements, so you can get first-hand experience in the workplace and graduate with confidence in your skills.
+This teacher education degree includes 25 weeks of teaching placements, so you can get first-hand experience in the workplace and graduate with confidence in your skills.

 You can apply for TeachNZ scholarships to support your studies.